ryanndelion/mirovia-world/Public/README.md

 ---
 # The History of Mirovia

-> And so it began, with primordial chaos intermingled with the divine touch of the Enlightened...
+> And so it began,  primordial chaos intermingling with the divine touch of the Enlightened...

 	\- Swenla Glavenhart, Theological Historian, Ledas College of Lore, 899 P.C.

 - [[The Enlightened Age]]
 - [[Arcane Age]]